firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=llvtlsjyoyiczbkjsxpf&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Sun Jun  7 05:00:08 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 05:10:02 UTC 2015.

 The ipset `ib_bluetack_spyware` has **3267** entries, **339173** unique IPs.